 How Does Juno Compare?

-To get a better idea of how Juno's pricing compares to those of other providers for managing a checking account and processing everyday spending, take a look at the table below, which compares Juno with Sable and Chime® (two other digital finance alternatives), as well as Bank of America (one of the US's most prominent banks):
+To get a better idea of how Juno's pricing compares to those of other providers for managing a checking account and processing everyday spending, take a look at the table below, which compares Juno with Chime® (another digital finance alternatives), as well as Bank of America (one of the US's most prominent banks):